Taiwanese-American, Brooklyn, New York City, USA

 Thai, Chon Buri, Thailand

-Co-Founder of IMSM Program I IMSM Mentor
+Co-Founder of IMSM Program I IMSM Graduate Mentor I Thailand Divison Lead

 Bio: